MonDimais/MyJS_Project/README.md

-﻿# Game_Project
+﻿# JavaScript Project
-Link to try the game in this branch: https://mondimais.github.io/Game_Project/
+Link to try some of the project in this branch: https://mondimais.github.io/Game_Project/